 - Lemon and especially lime trees are the most frost-sensitive, often suffering damage at 32℉.
 They are extremely frost-sensitive; choose the warmest areas of your yard for planting.
 Lemon and lime trees often do not go into dormancy, so frost affects them more than other types of citrus.

-Frost-tender landscape plants
+What to cover in a freeze: Frost-tender landscape plants

 Many tender landscape plants will recover from light frosts but have unsightly damage if you don’t cover them.
 Covering tender landscape plants during a freeze may prevent damage.
 Don’t prune frost-damaged plants until after danger of frost has passed in the spring.